 Peter has undertaken extensive organisational research within the areas of addiction and child protection (NHS Greater Glasgow & Clyde), cancer services (Glasgow City Council and NHS Greater Glasgow & Clyde), youth antisocial behaviour in Glasgow's housing regeneration areas (Medical Research Council) and advanced nursing practice (NHS Education Scotland).

-Peter is a member of the Strategy and Decision Making research cluster.
+Peter is a member of the Strategy and Technology Management research cluster.

 Areas of expertise: